-- After the textbox has popped up, you can now type in the name of the form you are looking for or the letter & number classification.
+- Keyword searches.
+After the search textbox has popped up, you can type in the name of the form you are looking for or the letter and number classification.

 Note that many of the form numbers noted in the instructions provided on this website are for individual (i.e., not corporate or business) debtors.
 Effective December 1, 2015, the Voluntary Petition and accompanying schedules for individual and non-individual debtors are different forms.
 You will find the appropriate corresponding forms for non-individual debtors on the U.S. Courts' Bankruptcy Forms page.

-- Now that you have found the form you are looking for just click the hyperlink to open the PDF.
+- Open the PDF file.
+Now that you have found the form you are looking for just click the hyperlink to open the PDF.

-SUGGESTIONS: If you need to find multiple forms, keep the USCourts.gov Bankruptcy Forms page open in a separate window or tab from the Northern District of Florida Page; this will help cut down on overall mouse-clicks and help with organization of information.
+- Accessing multiple forms.
+If you need to find multiple forms, keep the USCourts.gov Bankruptcy Forms page open in a separate window or tab from the Northern District of Florida webpage; this will help cut down on overall mouse-clicks and help with the organization of information.
 It is also recommended that you save the following link as a bookmark in your browser for quicker access in the future.